 Plates have a status:

+Creating– a plate in this state is in the process of being defined (see plate management)

+Shared plates that have not been allocated can be started by clicked not started.
+Note that all shared plates have a common ‘Ready to Test’ and Tested state.

-– a plate in this state is in the process of being defined (see plate management)Ready to test – a plate in this state is filled and is ready to be tested.
+Ready to test – a plate in this state is filled and is ready to be tested.

 Tested – a plate in this state has been tested and results are pending.